MiDDiz/cl_chess/README.md

 ## 2-Player game over network connection

-Pass `network` as an argument to `ruby start_game.rb` and a server will fire up at port 2000 on your localhost.
+When you pick the option to play over a network, a server will fire up at port 2000 on your localhost.
 When another computer on the network runs `ruby join_game.rb your_ip_address`, a game will start.
 The connecting computer doesn't need to have the whole game script.
 If a game doesn't start, your firewall might be blocking incoming requests.
 Make sure to make the necessary adjustments.

 ## Also with a simple AI